tenev89/HTML/README.md

 Exercise 1: Animals Page

 Description: Create a simple web page showcasing different animals.
-Practice structuring the content using HTML and styling it using CSS.
+Practice structuring the content using HTML.

 Exercise 2: Article Page

 Description: Design a web page layout for an article.
 Focus on creating a visually appealing layout with proper headings, paragraphs, and images.

-Exercise 3: Font Awesome Integration
+Exercise 3: Font Awesome

 Description: Integrate Font Awesome icons into a web page.
 Experiment with different icons and styles to enhance the visual appearance of the page.

 Exercise 4: Navigation Bar

 Description: Implement a navigation bar using HTML and CSS.
-Create a responsive navigation menu that adapts to different screen sizes.

 Exercise 5: To-Do List

 Description: Develop a simple to-do list web application.
-Use HTML for structuring the list and CSS for styling the elements.
-Add basic interactivity using JavaScript if desired.
+Use HTML for structuring the list and CSS for styling the elements

 Exercise 6: Buttons